 A memoir is a safari back through time.
-Whether you write it or not, some part of your life deserves a memoir.
-Which years, which events were most meaningful for you?
+Whether you write it or not, some part of

-It was easy for me to answer that question.
-I’d always wanted to write about my life-changing adventures in the 1960s in California.
-But when would I find the time?
+wanted to write about my life-changing adventures in the 1960s in California.
+But

 I spent years getting my Ph.D., then went to Cambridge University in UK, where I met and married David.
 We then went to Africa, spending four years studying lions in the Serengeti ecosystem.
 More years followed doing scientific papers, research seminars and lecture tours, then back to Tanzania to do education projects.
 After two more decades living in a colorful, wild, fascinating rural village, we finally came to roost here in Arizona.